 Title 1 Programs

-Abilene ISD utilizes its Title 1 funds to provide supplementary highly qualified personnel, instructional support, and assistance to the early childhood center and 9 elementary campuses.
-The assistance provided at each Title 1 campus varies based upon their Comprehensive Needs Assessment.
+Abilene ISD utilizes its Title 1 funds to provide supplementary highly qualified personnel, instructional support, and assistance to the early childhood center and 10 elementary campuses.
+The assistance provided at each Title 1 campus varies based upon their comprehensive needs assessments.
 Title 1 assistance within Abilene ISD includes:

-Bilingual/ESL – Title 1 funds a salary supplement for Bilingual/ESL teachers; provides Bilingual/ESL instructional aides; and supports the program with a variety of instructional materials.
+Bilingual/ESL – Title 1 funds provide Bilingual/ESL instructional aides; and supports the program with a variety of instructional materials.

-Curriculum Support – Title 1 supports the Title 1 campuses by supplementing their efforts in the areas of reading, writing, mathematics, science, and social studies with additional supplies, materials, staffing, and professional development.
+Curriculum Support – Title 1 supports its Title 1 campuses by supplementing their efforts in the areas of reading, writing, mathematics, science, and social studies with additional supplies, materials, staffing, and professional development.

 Homeless/Foster Care – Title 1 funds a Homeless/Foster Care Liaison who works with all campuses in identifying and providing support services for students in transitional situations.
 Additional tutoring assistance is provided to academically struggling homeless-identified students.
 Two social workers are available to assist unaccompanied youth and other homeless students.